 If necessary, Mercy Care can help you get to your AHCCCS-covered health care visits.
+If you live in a nursing home or assisted living facility, staff will arrange a ride for you and, if needed, an ambulance.

-Before you call Mercy Care for help, see if a family member, friend or neighbor can give you a ride.
-If not, call us as soon as you make your appointment so we can set up a ride for you.
+If you live at home or in another community setting, it is important for you to find out first if a relative, friend or neighbor can give you a ride.
 If you can ride the bus, we will send you bus tickets or passes at no cost to you.